 - advise our clients on how to recycle and properly dispose of rubbish during their visit (in a land with few rubbish bins let alone recycling stations!)

-- feel ‘travel broadens the mind’ and supports developing economies but we acknowledge that there is a price to pay and so we encourage our clients to participate in carbon off-setting schemes and/or local tree planting schemes
+- feel ‘travel broadens the mind’ and supports developing economies but we acknowledge that there is a price to pay and so we encourage our clients to participate in carbon off-setting schemes and have our own tree planting scheme

-- try to run an environmentally responsible office for example, by recycling what we can or by using only environmentally-responsible printing in our marketing materials
+- try to run an environmentally responsible office for example, by recycling what we can or minimising printing

 - have a website hosted at a data centre that is a member of The Green Grid.

-- provide opportunities for clients to interact with local people and encourage the simple sharing of experience
+- provide opportunities for clients to interact with local people and encourage the sharing of experience

 - promote cultural sensitivity between guests and visitors for example explaining what is acceptable behaviour in Uganda, when it is appropriate to take photos or discouraging local children from begging from tourists